Creamy, energizing, and packed with vegan protein—this chocolate matcha smoothie is perfect post-workout or as a delicious way to recharge.

 Substitutions & additions

 - Want it creamier?
-Use oat milk or a spoonful of nut butter.
+Use oat milk, soy, or homemade cashew milk.
+Or simply add a spoonful of nut butter.

 - For a fruity variation?
 Use frozen fruit like acai or blueberries.